1 yard cotton fabric (fabric 1)

 Then if you have a serger, finish the ends of the cloth, to prevent unraveling.
 You can also zigzag around the edges or cut with pinking shears to prevent the fabric from unraveling ( some jelly roles are already cut with pinking shears).
 I chose to do baby hems so the skirt would last a long time.
 You will want to finish the ends in some fashion because of all the gathering this skirt entails.

 Repeat. gather strip C to length of strip B and sew.

-If you desire to add tulle to the skirt (although it’s cute without it too) place strips along the top of strips B and D in a repeating pattern.
+If you desire to add tulle to the jelly roll skirt tutorial (although it’s cute without it too) place strips along the top of strips B and D in a repeating pattern.
 The length should be a tad longer than the under cloth (fabric 1)so it will peak out from under the ruffle.
 (There are no hard fast rule here just eyeball it).
 Sew the tulle to the skirt using a short straight stitch.

 4 -Build the Rest of the Skirt

 On Strip A fold down top 1 inch and sew casing for elastic – being sure to leave a 1 inch gap to insert elastic.

 Then gather strip B to be the length of strip A and sew strip B to strip A – right at the seam where you just sewed the casing.